No imputation without representation: Background

-\citet{allison01missing}, motivated by \citet{jones96indicator} and working under the general assumption of MAR, dismissed missing-indicators as ``clearly unacceptable'', before conceding that they in fact produce optimal estimates when the missing value is not just missing, but cannot exist, such as the marital quality of an unmarried couple.
-However, this semantic distinction may not always be clear-cut in practice, and the more pertinent question may be whether missing values are informative. \citet{allison10missing} later acknowledged that missing-indicators may lead to better predictions and their use for that purpose was acceptable.
-Missing-indicators have also been dismissed elsewhere \citep{pigott01review,schafer02missing,graham09missing,aste15techniques}, and are frequently omitted in overviews of missing data strategies \citep{schafer97analysis}.
+Allison \cite{allison01missing}, motivated by \cite{jones96indicator} and working under the general assumption of MAR, dismissed missing-indicators as ``clearly unacceptable'', before conceding that they in fact produce optimal estimates when the missing value is not just missing, but cannot exist, such as the marital quality of an unmarried couple.
+However, this semantic distinction may not always be clear-cut in practice, and the more pertinent question may be whether missing values are informative.
+Allison \cite{allison10missing} later acknowledged that missing-indicators may lead to better predictions and their use for that purpose was acceptable.
+Missing-indicators have also been dismissed in \cite{pigott01review,schafer02missing,graham09missing,aste15techniques}, and are frequently omitted in overviews of missing data strategies \cite{schafer97analysis,enders10applied,eirola14machine,garcia15data,das18handling}.

-\subsection{Previous experiments}
+\subsection{Previous Experiments}

-Only a handful of experimental comparisons of missing data approaches have included the missing-indicator approach, and these have been limited in scope. \citet{vamplew92missing} and \citet{ng11missing} only use a single dataset with randomly removed values. \citet{pereirabarata19imputation} use three classification algorithms and 22 data\-sets, but again with randomly removed values, explicitly assuming a MCAR context. \citet{heijdenvander06imputation} use one real dataset, but do not employ a test set for their evaluation.
-The comparison by \citet{grzymalabusse00comparison} is based on 10 datasets with naturally occurring missing values.
-However, the setting is purely categorical and only involves the LERS classifier (Learning from Examples based on Rough Sets \citep{grzymalabusse88knowledge}).
+Only a handful of experimental comparisons of missing data approaches have included the missing-indicator approach, and these have been limited in scope. \cite{vamplew92missing} and \cite{ng11missing} only use a single dataset with randomly removed values, and base their evaluation on the performance of a single algorithm (respectively a neural network and linear regression).
+The authors of \cite{pereirabarata19imputation} use three classification algorithms and 22 data\-sets, but again with randomly removed values, explicitly assuming an MCAR context.
+They conclude that imputation outperforms missing-indicators, but the comparison is not like-for-like, since it involves several forms of imputation but only combines indicator attributes with zero imputation.
+The authors of \cite{heijdenvander06imputation} compare missing-indicators with zero imputation against several other forms of imputation without missing-indicators on one real dataset, for logistic regression.
+However, they do not evaluate predictive performance.